 A frequently asked question.
 Here’s a quick summary:

 - They are made by two different companies.
 Novartis manufactures Octreotide and Ipsen manufactures Lanreotide.
 Octreotide has been around for much longer.

 - The long-acting versions are made and absorbed very differently.
-Octreotide has a complex polymer and must be injected in the muscle to absorb properly.
-Lanreotide instead uses has a novel nanotube structure and is water based (click here to see a video of how this works).
-It is injected deep-subcutaneously and is therefore easier to absorb and is not greatly impacted if accidentally injected into muscle.
+Octreotide has a complex polymer and must be injected into the muscle to absorb properly.
+Lanreotide instead uses has a novel nanotube structure and is water-based (click here to see a video of how this works).
+It is injected deep-subcutaneously and is, therefore, easier to absorb and is not greatly impacted if accidentally injected into muscle.

 - The long-acting versions are 60, 90 and 120 mg for Lanreotide and 10, 20 and 30 mg for Octreotide.

 - Octreotide also has a daily version (or rescue shot) which is administered subcutaneously.
 Dosages range from 100-500 micrograms.
 A rescue shot is essentially a top-up to tackle breakthrough symptoms as quickly as possible (I have heard of some Lanreotide users also taking Octreotide rescue shots).